Working outside Great Britain

-What does a CCPS include?
+What information does a CCPS include?

 The CCPS will include: